Why do Japanese say Itadakimasu Before Eating?

 I identified mainly three reasons for saying “itadakimasu”:

 When the Japanese use “itadakimasu” as saying grace, it has the profound meaning of thankfulness we saw above.
 People that use it this way will even say it when they are eating alone and there’s no one listening.
 In this case, it can be said silently.
-This use of “itadakimasu” is practiced mostly by older people, traditional families or in the rural areas of Japan.
+This use of “itadakimasu” is practiced mostly by older people, traditional families, or in the rural areas of Japan.

 Some Japanese might use “itadakimasu” just like Americans use “Let’s eat”.
 In this case, it is used as a way to signal that you can start eating.
 When eating in a group in Japan, it is very important to wait until everyone is served before you start eating because it shows respect (and the respect of others is extremely important in Japan).
 The use of “itadakimasu” to indicate that the meal can start, still shows good manners, and it’s practiced mostly in the urban areas of Japan, probably because of the city rush and lack of time.

 The younger generation in urban areas uses “itadakimasu” mostly out of habit.
-They were taught that it was good manners to say “itadakimasu”, but didn’t get the explanation about the profound meaning of this phrase and its origins.
+They were taught that it was good manners to say “itadakimasu”, but didn’t get an explanation about the profound meaning of this phrase and its origins.
 This happens a lot in urban areas because of life’s fast pace.

-Can foreigners say itadakimasu in Japan?
+Can Foreigners Say Itadakimasu in Japan?

 You are probably asking yourself if you should say “itadakimasu” in Japan as a foreigner.
 You must know that there are multiple answers to this question depending on the situation.

 As a general rule, foreigners can say “itadakimasu” in Japan with the condition that they observe certain principles.
-There’s no reason to think that saying “itadakimasu” will offend the Japanese as long as it is said respectfully.
+There’s no reason to think that saying “itadakimasu” will offend the Japanese, as long as it is said respectfully.

 However, if you’re going to say it, do it the correct way.
 First, you should pronounce it correctly.
 The Japanese pronunciation is a little tricky when you’re used to the English language, and the sounds are not exactly the same.

-While saying “itadakimasu”, some Japanese will hold the hands together like in a prayer, others won’t.
+While saying “itadakimasu”, some Japanese will hold hands together like in a prayer, while others won’t.
 It’s more like a personal choice rather than an obligation.
 I guess that if you’re saying it to express thankfulness, it’s more appropriate to hold your hands together.

 To help you practice your pronunciation, you can take a look at the short video below.

-Despite all of this, there’s absolutely no rule that compels you to say “itadakimasu” before eating in Japan, specially if you’re visiting as a tourist.
+Despite all of this, there’s absolutely no rule that compels you to say “itadakimasu” before eating in Japan, especially if you’re visiting as a tourist.
 Of course, it’s always nice to make some effort and adopt some basic aspects of the culture, but don’t feel obliged to do it.

 As you probably know, the Japanese are perfectly aware that tourists don’t know all the “rules” and they won’t hold it against you if you don’t say “itadakimasu” before eating.
-(By the way, if you want to know some Japanese etiquette you can check my other article)

 After eating, the Japanese always say “gochisoumama” or “gochisousamadeshita” which is even more polite.
-This phrase is used to express gratitude like saying “thank you for the good food; it was quite a feast” in English.
+This phrase is used to express gratitude like saying “Thank you for the good food; it was quite a feast” in English.

 If you want to use it on your next visit to Japan, you should know that it is pronounced something like goch-soo-sah-mah-desh-tah.
 Below it’s a short video of some useful phrases to know and use in a Japanese restaurant.